vokseverk/Vokseverk.ColorSelector/README.md

 ## Building

-Running the `build.sh` script builds a ZIP file in the `dist` folder which should be installable from Umbraco 8's _Settings > Packages_ section or Umbraco 7's _Developer > Packages_ section.
+Running the `build.sh` script builds a ZIP file in the `dist` folder which should be installable from Umbraco 8's _Packages_ section or Umbraco 7's _Developer > Packages_ section.